This article was updated on Oct. 2, 2018.

 When it comes to paying employees by paper check versus paycard, paycards can lower costs both for organizations and employees who lack bank accounts (i.e., who are "unbanked").
 It also may allow employees to receive faster payments.
-Companies generally pay wages in three ways: paper checks, direct deposit or paycards.
+Organizations generally pay wages in three ways: paper checks, direct deposit or paycards.
 For employees without a traditional banking relationship, direct deposit is not an option.

 The Cost of Paper Check Versus Paycard